-Without even considering my swing (that could be 10,000 words three times a week), but instead thinking about all the other aspect that are involved in the game I look back and realize “damn,” I’ve come a long way since my days of hacking up ole Desert Rose.
+Without even considering my swing (that could be 10,000 words three times a week), but instead thinking about all the other aspects that are involved in the game I look back and realize “damn,” I’ve come a long way since my days of hacking up Ole Desert Rose.

 With my new education and continuing evolution as a golfer, I’ve come across products and gear that, had you asked me ten years ago, I would have laughed at and wondered “Why in the hell would you need that?”

 There was never a need for a yardage book holder

 Items like a simple divot tool, I know, I know, gasp in amazement as you rightfully should.
 Never in a million years would I have thought about carrying in my pocket a divot tool.
 Same with a ball marker.
 You could use a tee for both purposes.
 The list goes on, a towel for my bag, a laser range finder, a brush to clean my clubs, etc., etc., etc.